LADI/jack-audio-connection-kit-docs/A_guide_to_the_Jack1_source_code.md

 In `engine->clients` the engine keeps a `JSList` (`jack/jlist.h`), a singly linked list of `jack_client_internal_t` structures (`jack/internal.h`).
 The type `jack_client_internal_t` is not the structure for internal clients, but the information about every client the engine keeps in its local memory.
 It holds the server side request file descriptor and the event file descriptor of the private communication channels with the respective client.

-There is also a _truefeeds'' and a ''sortfeeds_ list.
+There is also a _truefeeds_ and a _sortfeeds_ list.
 What they mean, is explained in a comment in `engine.c`:

 Each client has a _sortfeeds_ list of clients indicating which clients it should be considered as feeding for the purposes of sorting the graph.
 This list differs from the clients it *actually* feeds in the following way:

 1. Connections from a client to itself are disregarded
 2. Connections to a driver client are disregarded
 3. If a connection from A to B is a feedback connection (ie there was already a path from B to A when the connection was made) then instead of B appearing on A's sortfeeds list, A will appear on B's sortfeeds list.

 If client A is on client B's sortfeeds list, client A must come after client B in the execution order.
 The above 3 rules ensure that the sortfeeds relation is always acyclic so that all ordering constraints can actually be met.

 Each client also has a _truefeeds_ list which is the same as sortfeeds except that feedback connections appear normally instead of reversed.
 This is used to detect whether the graph has become acyclic.

-The _sortfeeds'' and ''truefeeds_ lists are set during every port (dis-)connection.
+The _sortfeeds_ and _truefeeds_ lists are set during every port (dis-)connection.

 The pointer to the shared memory part of the client `jack_client_control_t` is, again, called `control`; its `jack_shm_info_t` structure is called `control_shm`.
 In `jack_client_control_t` all the callbacks are put, notably the `JackProcessCallback` and the `JackSyncCallback`.
 There can also be found some information about the client ID, the client name, the clients state (`jack_client_state_t`, `jack/internal.h`), whether the client is the timebase master and whether it is a _slow sync client_ or not.